ERC725Alliance/erc725.js/docs/getting-started.md

 :::

-After the instance has been created is is still possible to change settings through the options property.
+After the instance has been created, it is still possible to change settings through the options property.

 ```javascript
 myERC725.options.schema = '<schema>' // change schema